minyk/Pathfinder-ACG-FAQ-KO/wor/wor-rulesquestions.md

 posted Mon, Jun 1, 2015 | back to top

+## If a power allows you to automatically defeat or acquire a card, does it count as succeeding at the check or checks to do so?
+And when exactly do I use that power?

+It does count as succeeding at the required checks, and you use it when you would attempt the check.

+Resolution: On page 10 of the rulebook, under Attempt the Check, add the following as a new paragraph after the first paragraph.

+If a power allows you to automatically defeat or acquire a card, you may use it instead of attempting the check.
+Using such a power counts as succeeding at all checks required to defeat or acquire the card.
+You may not use such a power on any card that does not have a check to acquire or defeat, or on any card that has a check you're not allowed to succeed at.

+posted Mon, Jul 27, 2015 | back to top

 ## If there are multiple faceup cards on top of a single location deck, are you supposed to encounter them all in a single exploration?

 One per exploration.